 Many sitters house and pet sit because they love the unique travel experiences that it offers, but with that comes big cat and dog sitting responsibilities.

-When joining TrustedHousesitters, all members are asked to accept our code of conduct.
-Here, sitters agree (among other things) to follow the pet owner’s instructions, be available for the entirety of the agreed sit dates and, of course, make every effort to ensure extra love and care is taken with the owner’s pets and home.
+When joining TrustedHousesitters, all members are asked to accept our Code of Conduct.
+Here, sitters agree (among other things) to follow the pet parent’s instructions, be available for the entirety of the agreed sit dates and make every effort to ensure extra love and care is taken with the pets and home.

 3. Keep up the pet's regular routines

-The pet owner should include everything you need to know about the pet's routine in their handover and Welcome Guide, but you should also ask them questions about anything you're unsure of ahead of your first day as a cat or dog sitter.
+The pet parent should include everything you need to know about the pet's routine in their Welcome Guide, but you should also ask them questions about anything you're unsure of ahead of the sit.

 Things you might want to keep in mind are what time the pet usually has their breakfast and dinner, when they usually go for their walk (one of the most important dog sitting duties), what time they usually wake up/nap, and whether they need to take any daily medication.

 One of the key pet sitting responsibilities is communication - it's key when it comes to being a successful cat or dog sitter.
-As well as helping to build trust and put the pet owner’s mind at ease, good communication will help you to set and manage expectations.
-Plus, the more you chat with the owner and ask questions, the better equipped you’ll be to care for their four-legged family members.
+As well as helping to build trust and put the pet parent’s mind at ease, good communication will help you to set and manage expectations.
+Plus, the more you chat with the pet parent and ask questions, the better equipped you’ll be to care for their animals.

-Most pet owners love to receive photos and videos of their pets while they’re away.
-Some owners prefer a daily update, some weekly and others are just happy to hear from you if there are any emergencies they need to be aware of, so it's best to discuss in advance how often updates should be sent, with communication as one of your key pet sitter responsibilities.
+Most pet parents love to receive photos and videos of their pets while they’re away.
+Some prefer a daily update, some weekly, and others are just happy to hear from you if there are any emergencies they need to be aware of.
+It's best to discuss in advance how often updates should be sent.

 We recommended downloading the TrustedHousesitters app, where you can communicate via our secure and private messaging system, both before, during and even after a sit.